 As the National Gallery is treating projects around the country as partners, you will be able to use their branding and host your case study on their website.
 The steps towards becoming a National Gallery partner are to:

-- Attend a Take One museums’ training day with your local champion (9 January 2013)
+- Attend a Take One museums’ training day

 - Observe a teachers’ training day delivered by the National Gallery (attendence is free but you will need to organise travel to London)

 - Have an informal meeting with the champion to support the planning of your project